alexgibson/notify.js/README.md

 - Safari 6
 - Firefox Nightly

-Browsers that do not yet support the Web Notification API will simply report a console warning instead of showing a notification.
-This plugin will be kept up to date as more browsers add support for the API and as the spec changes.
+Browsers that do not yet support the Web Notification API will return silently.

 MIT License
 ---------------------------------------